I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_association_params.md

 For more information about these members, see
      <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.

-`uAssocRequestIEsLength`

-The length of the additional IEs, in bytes, that the operating system requests be added to the
-     association response.
-The default value is 0.
+`BSSID`

+The basic service set (BSS) identifier (BSSID) of the infrastructure BSS network for which the
+     association parameters are to be set.

+The miniport driver should add new additional information elements (IEs) to an association request
+     only if it is attempting to associate with an access point that has the matching BSSID.

+If this member is set to the wildcard BSSID (0xFFFFFFFFFFFF), the miniport driver should add new
+     additional information elements (IEs) to association requests for all access points that have valid BSSIDs.

 `uAssocRequestIEsOffset`

 The offset of the additional IEs, in bytes, that the operating system requests be added to the
      association response.
 This offset is relative to the start of the buffer that contains the DOT11_ASSOCIATION_PARAMS structure.
+The default value is 0.

+`uAssocRequestIEsLength`

+The length of the additional IEs, in bytes, that the operating system requests be added to the
+     association response.
 The default value is 0.

 ## Remarks
 This structure is used with